03axdov/Neural-Network-Framework/README.md

 ```
 pip install -r requirements.txt
 ```
 Alternatively just pip install numpy as that is the only external package used.
-Note that tensorflow is used in main.py, however only as a means of testing models on keras datasets.
+Note that Tensorflow is used in main.py, however only as a means of testing models on keras datasets.

 Current syntax:
 ```python